GRarer/boop/README.md

 SQL relational database system used by the backend.
 You may need to manually add the Postgres `psql` command-line program to your path environment variable.

+## How to Run

-## Initializing the database
+### Initializing the database

 `init.sql` should contain the sql script that sets up the database tables.
-Set up or reset the database, you can run this script from `psql` in your terminal.
+To set up or reset the database, you can run this script from `psql` in your terminal.

 ```sh